pruett/ruby-patterns/patterns/strategy.md

 By allowing our context to accept code blocks, we can quickly whip up new strategies at runtime without needing to define any additional class objects.
 Pretty sweet!

-As you can see the **Strategy pattern** is maintains a nice separation of concern between the context and strategy object(s).
+As you can see the *Strategy pattern* is maintains a nice separation of concern between the context and strategy object(s).
 Since the context has no knowledge of how a strategy is implemented, the pattern imposes **nearly** no restrictions.

-When implementing the **Strategy pattern** it is important to keep in mind how interfaces play a role.
+When implementing the *Strategy pattern* it is important to keep in mind how interfaces play a role.
 In our example, it was the `apply` method that was critical in making the context and strategy object(s) communicate.
-This delegation tradeoff is often a small price to pay compared to a tighlty coupled inheritance-based implementation, however.
+This delegation tradeoff is often a small price to pay compared to a tightly coupled inheritance-based implementation, however.